Do you know what attracted me to Bratislava the most?

 I didn’t have much of a reason to go to be honest, but I didn’t have a reason not to go either.
 I knew Bratislava was a popular place for stag and hen dos, but surely the city had more to offer than cheap booze?
 With this in mind, I created myself a little challenge: to see what the city could offer me over the course of two nights, which is probably the average length of time a tourist stays in the city.

-Unlike neighbouring cities, Budapest and Vienna, which are firm favourites on the European tourist route, Bratislava doesn’t really muster up the same excitement.
-However, I soon discovered that even thought it may be smaller, and it might not have the volume of attractions mentioned in the aforementioned, it certainly has charm and some really interesting things to see and do.
+Unlike neighbouring cities, Budapest and Vienna, which are firm favourites on the European tourist route, Bratislava doesn’t really get the same attention.
+However, I soon discovered that even though it may be smaller, and it might not have the volume of attractions mentioned in the aforementioned, it certainly has charm and some really interesting things to see and do.

-So I’ve put together a list of my favourite things to do in Bratislava, and I’d like to share with you.
+Here, I’ve put together a list of my favourite things to do in Bratislava, and I’d like to share them with you.

 I’ve seen some unusual churches in my time and this is one of them.
 Also known as the Church of St Elizabeth, it looks more like a wedding cake than a place of worship.